Best Astrophotography Telescopes (2025)

 The only reason I don’t recommend this model for most beginners is that it is rather expensive and heavy (19.8 lbs).
 Jumping up to a telescope of this size presents some new challenges when mounting the scope.

-Here is a photo I captured using the William Optics FLT 132 and a full-frame color CMOS camera (ZWO ASI2400MC Pro) from the Starfest Star Party in 2022.
+Here is a photo I captured using the William Optics FLT 132 and a full-frame color CMOS camera (ZWO ASI2400MC Pro) at the 2022 Starfest Star Party.

 The Fluorostar 132 comes with a Losmandy-style dovetail plate and a really nice, padded bag for transport and storage.
 It also includes the “Rotolock” adapter and a built-in Bahnitonv mask in the lens cover.

-I recommend investing in the adjustable William Optics Flattener/Reducer for the FLT 132, too.
-This is not a cheap item, but one that speeds up the optics to F/5.6) and corrects the field all the way to the edges.
+I also recommend investing in the adjustable William Optics Flattener/Reducer for the FLT 132.
+This is not a cheap item, but one that speeds up the optics to F/5.6 and corrects the field to the edges.

 Final Thoughts

-If you have made it this far, I truly appreciate you taking the time to read the article fully and review my list of best telescopes for astrophotography.
+If you have made it this far, I truly appreciate you taking the time to read the article in full and review my list of the best telescopes for astrophotography.
 I am certain that there are many more great telescopes for astrophotography that are not on this list, but without trying them out for myself, I cannot recommend them.